ersingenel/machinelearning-dotnetcore/README.md

 ## To run the application:

 1. Clone the repo: `git clone https://github.com/ersingenel/machinelearning-dotnetcore.git`
-2. Type `dotnet run` in a terminal window
+2. Go to `DublinPropertyPricePrediction` folder then type `dotnet run` in a terminal window